 5. Melbourne Zoo

-Elephants standing at artificial water pond with at Melbourne Zoo on a sunny spring afternoon.
+Elephants standing at artificial water pond with at Melbourne Zoo.

-Elephants standing at artificial water pond with at Melbourne Zoo on a sunny spring afternoon.
+Elephants standing at artificial water pond with at Melbourne Zoo.

 Home to over 320 animal species from around the world, Melbourne Zoo offers a unique wildlife experience in the heart of the city.
 The zoo’s themed areas, such as the Asian Rainforest and African Savannah, provide immersive habitats for the animals.